 It is possible to explore the canyon in either direction from the trailhead as a day hike.
 Suitable locations for backcountry campsites can be found in some sections of the canyon.Backcountry permits are required for all overnight trips and can be obtained at the visitor center.
 Portions of the Upper Pleasant Creek route are outside the park, on lands administered by the US Forest Service (Fishlake National Forest).

-When hiking and camping along Pleasant Creek around mid-October, be advised that local ranchers have permits from the park to herd cattle through Pleasant Creek Canyon at that time of year.
+When hiking and camping along Pleasant Creek around mid-October, be advised that local ranchers have permits from the park to move cattle through Pleasant Creek Canyon at that time of year.
 Choose campsites carefully, and stand clear of approaching cattle herds.

 This route is not an official, maintained trail.
-Route conditions, including obstacles in canyon, change frequently due to weather, flash floods, rockfall, and other hazards.
+Route conditions, including obstacles in canyons, change frequently due to weather, flash floods, rockfall, and other hazards.
 Routefinding, navigation, and map-reading skills are critical.
 Do not rely solely on unofficial route markers (rock cairns, etc.); they are not maintained by the National Park Service (NPS), may not indicate the route in this description, or may be absent.

 Note: Capitol Reef National Park recommends hikers do not ingest water directly from Pleasant Creek because E. coli bacteria can be present in the water.
 Bacteria levels occasionally exceed Utah's recreational health threshold.
 Sources of E. coli bacteria in Pleasant Creek may include runoff from upstream agricultural and grazing land, cattle trailing, and human and wildlife waste.

 From the visitor center, travel 7.9 miles (12.7 km) south to the end of the paved portion of Scenic Drive.
 Continue south for 2.8 miles (4.5 km) on the unpaved Pleasant Creek Road to a small parking area and vault toilet adjacent to Pleasant Creek.
 This is the trailhead; do not continue on the rough road that crosses Pleasant Creek (a rugged, unmaintained, four-wheel-drive track known as South Draw Road).